kitnato/neverquest/source/data/manual.md

 #### Nudist

-[Dodge](#dodge-chance) rate is doubled when not wearing any armor, effectively reducing the amount of attribute points required in [agility](#agility) to reach it.
-This is capped out at the maximum possible dodge rate (under 100%).
+[Dodge](#dodge-chance) rate is doubled when not wearing any armor, effectively reducing the amount of attribute points required in [agility](#agility) to reach it.This is capped out at the maximum possible dodge rate (under 100%).

+Also heals for 10% of maximum [health](#health) on every dodge.

 #### Sharpshooter